FireDragonGod/Rock-Paper-Scissors/README.md

 ## Skills demonstrated

-Understanding the problem, planning the solution, Pseudocode, and Solving the puzzles.
-String, Variable, conditional, function, and number.
-This project need other JS technology like while loops and arrays.
+Understanding the problem, planning the solution, pseudocoding, and solving the puzzles.
+JavaScript fundamentals such as Strings, Variables, loops, arrays, conditional, function, and number.

-### feature

-- Cancelling the game stops the game I did this not by mistake if you see a referenceError I'd consider it as a feature because you cancel the game that means you don't want to continue. maybe hehe.

-#### copyright &copy; 2023 FireDragonGod
+Added a simple User Interface with the use of web technology such as fundamentals of DOM Manipulation and events.